h6y3/neovim_zettelkasten_ai/README.md

    export ANTHROPIC_API_KEY="your_api_key_here"
    ```

-6. **RAG functionality not working**: Ensure your Documents directory is properly set and contains relevant files.:
+6. **RAG functionality not working**: Ensure your Documents directory is properly set and contains relevant files.

+7. **Unexpected text formatting**: If text is being reformatted unexpectedly:
+   - Check if auto-formatting is enabled with `:set formatoptions?`
+   - If it contains 'a', auto-formatting is on - toggle it off with `<leader>tf`
+   - For manual control, use `<leader>gq` to format only when needed